AlvinJ666/Python/Currency Converter-RealTime/Readme.md

-This is a real-time currency converter tool. /n
+This is a real-time currency converter tool.

-The technique behind it actually dealing with json data retrived online./n/n
+The technique behind it actually dealing with json data retrived online.

 Here are some screenshots to illustate it: